Audio Description: When to Include It & How

 Step 4: Editing & Syncing

-• Align the description audio precisely with the video timing.
+Align the narration precisely with the video.

 Step 5: Quality Assurance (QA)